navapbc/cobol-sequential/CONTRIBUTING.md

 The github issue will serve as a starting point for discussion and may lead to architecture decisions before implementation is started.

+When proposing a new architecture decision you should use the [MADR](https://adr.github.io/madr/) format.

 ## ❔Questions